 - Static program analysis tools can help make sure you are following code standards and eliminate syntax errors.
 In our case, we use tools like PHP Code Sniffer to help maintain our code base.

 - Optimize for performance tools like Chrome Dev Tools, Google’s PageSpeed Insights and Pingdom Website Speed Test can help you locate and prioritize any speed issues in your code.

 With the tools listed above, should be clear how your site can benefit from code reviews and we only scratched the surface.
-Making sure you have a solid code base is the foundation to a well performing site.
+Making sure you have a solid code base is the foundation of a well-performing site.